Disturbing criminal history emerges about deputy who killed man stealing food

 CLINTON- East Feliciana Deputy Glenn Sims Sr. had at least three convictions under his belt at the time he shot and killed a man one week ago.

 Christopher Whitfield was stealing chicken and running away when he was shot, according to his family.
-Deputy Sims fired a warning shot before the his gun accidentally went off, killing Whitfield, according to the sheriff's office.
+Deputy Sims fired a warning shot before his gun accidentally went off, killing Whitfield, according to the sheriff's office.

 Monday the WBRZ Investigative Unit was able to confirm Sims' criminal history: